What’s next in grocery’s pandemic-fueled digital transformation

 The Future of Grocery

-With the threat of rising cases but the hope of a vaccine close by, the grocery market in the months to come will be anything but normal.
+With the threat of rising cases but the hope of vaccines rolling out, the grocery market in the months to come will be anything but normal.
 However, these grocery trend predictions for 2021 and beyond forecast a bright future for those retailers that are willing to evolve and invest in new technologies and the customer shopping experience going forward.